-Meet the Education Team
+Meet the L.E.A.D.
+Education Team

 After graduating from Jenks High School, Cathy attended OU and ORU where she received a BA in Music Ed with extra hours from NWOSU in Elementary Ed.
 She married a pastor, Ray, and has two children, Ross and Kelly Jo.
 When the children started school, Cathy started teaching music in elementary school.
 She taught for 24 years before retiring early to help with grandchildren.
 Cathy has loved her time teaching the Light of Hope Drug Education classes while helping get the program off the ground.
 She sees how it is making a difference and is excited to help the program continue to grow throughout the state of Oklahoma as Light of Hope’s Education Coordinator.

 Lilli Higgins is a graduate from Oklahoma State University and a licensed Mental Health Professional.
 She specializes in pediatric care and has advanced experience with children and adolescents who have behavioral issues, mental illness diagnosis, and Autism Spectrum Disorder.
 Lilli has experience working in many different settings including Residential Behavioral Health Treatment, Acute Behavioral Health Treatment, and Community Based Treatment.
 Lilli has been personally touched by the devastating effects of addiction.
 She uses her experiences to fuel her passion in advocating for mental health and educating our community.
 For her efforts in advocating for mental health, she was recognized by the Oklahoma Recreational Therapy Association as the 2019 Young Professional of the Year.